George Cassian: C&C Yachts

 That victory was quickly followed by a successful defence of the Canada's Cup with Manitou in 1969.
 This racing success resulted in the formation of C&C Yachts in the same year with the amalgamation of the design firm and the three builders producing Cuthbertson & Cassian designs.

 In September 1969 the design firm of Cuthbertson & Cassian Ltd. joined with Belleville Marine Yard, Hinterhoeller Ltd. and Bruckmann Manufacturing to form C&C Yachts.
 In that first year C&C achieves sales of $3.9 million.

 The C&C designs that came off C&C's drawing board in the early 70s for production building at the Niagara-on-the-Lake plant of George Hinterhoeller included the C&C 25, 27, 30, 35, and 39.
 The Custom Shop under Erich Bruckmann built such Cuthbertson & Cassian designs as the Redline 41, C&C 43-1, C&C 50, and the successful C&C 61.
 The Redline 41 Condor would follow Red Jacket's lead and win SORC overall in 1971.

 The high water mark of Cassian's design career was the 1971 SORC where Cuthbertson & Cassian-designed boats not only won overall, but also won three of the five divisions.
 This is a feat which has never been achieved by another designer.

 Cassian continued to work in the design office at C&C. He spent several years running the research and development (R&D) arm of the company, but financial constraints resulted in the management decision to curtail the R&D department and Cassian rejoined the design group.

 Death

 George Cassian died of a heart attack on 10 April 1980, following a strenuous squash tournament at just 47 years of age.
 George Cuthbertson, then C&C president, said of Cassian:"George's forte was his superb draftsmanship... and an impeccable design sense.
 He was gentle and sensitive, and his untimely passing is a grave loss...."

-Cassian was survived by his wife and four children.
+Cassian was survived by his first and second wives and four children.